rackerlabs/technical-blog/content/blog/2021/2021-01-12-using-spot-instances-with-kubernetes-kops/index.md

 Now, save your edit.

-**Note:** If you’d like to run your master(s) as spot instances, first you’ll need to run kops get instancegroups
+**Note:** If you’d like to run your masters as spot instances, you need first to run `kops get instancegroups`.

-That will have an output similar to:
+That produces an output similar to the following example:

         Using cluster from kubectl context: nfox.k8s.local